 Architecture in brief

 Cassandra is designed to handle big data workloads across multiple nodes with no single point of failure.
 Its architecture is based on the understanding that system and hardware failures can and do occur.
-Cassandra addresses the problem of failures by employing a peer-to-peer distributed system where all nodes are the same and data is distributed among all nodes in the cluster.
+Cassandra addresses the problem of failures by employing a peer-to-peer distributed system across homogeneous nodes where data is distributed among all nodes in the cluster.
 Each node exchanges information across the cluster every second.
 A sequentially written commit log on each node captures write activity to ensure data durability.
-Data is also written to an in-memory structure, called a memtable, which resembles a write-back cache.
+Data is then indexed and written to an in-memory structure, called a memtable, which resembles a write-back cache.
 Once the memory structure is full, the data is written to disk in an SSTable data file.
 All writes are automatically partitioned and replicated throughout the cluster.
-Using a process called compaction Cassandra periodically consolidates SSTables, discards tombstones (an indicator that a column was deleted), and regenerates the index in the SSTable.
+Using a process called compaction Cassandra periodically consolidates SSTables, discarding obsolete data and tombstones (an indicator that data was deleted).

 Cassandra is a row-oriented database.
 Cassandra's architecture allows any authorized user to connect to any node in any data center and access data using the CQL language.
 For ease of use, CQL uses a similar syntax to SQL.
 From the CQL perspective the database consists of tables.
 Typically, a cluster has one keyspace per application.
 Developers can access CQL through cqlsh as well as via drivers for application languages.

-Client read or write requests can go to any node in the cluster.
+Client read or write requests can be sent to any node in the cluster.
 When a client connects to a node with a request, that node serves as the coordinator for that particular client operation.
 The coordinator acts as a proxy between the client application and the nodes that own the data being requested.
 The coordinator determines which nodes in the ring should get the request based on how the cluster is configured.
 For more information, see Client requests.